 Remember, Dan dies in the first section by stepping into a furnace.
 Dan hoards guilt for situations which aren’t his fault.
 I imagine he replays this conversation constantly, sometimes wondering if he should have held his tongue, sometimes mentally reaffirming his quip.
 But in the end, he’s the one who sets himself on fire.
 The thematic implication is clear: anger can consume us, even righteous anger directed at irredeemable assholes.

 On the other hand, Jay maintains his composure with regard to Henry/Leo.
 His cool-headed snark defuses Leo at every turn.
 His approach still makes it clear that he disapproves of Leo, but without intentionally provoking him.
-Since Dan and Jay are the same person reincarnated back in time, Jay is Dan with an additional life of experience.
-Reborn and renewed, DanJay knows how to temper his temper.
+Since Dan and Jay are the same person reincarnated back in time, Jay is Dan with an additional lifetime of experience.
+Reborn and renewed, DanJay can temper his temper.

 Anyway, that’s all for this week.
 Keep eating your worms!